Niet-verbannen Medici-magistraten tijdens de 2de Florentijnse republiek (1494-1512)

 Between November 9, 1494 (the departure of Piero and his brothers) and September 12, 1512 (the return of Giovanni and Giuliano de' Medici), a total of 9 members of the Medici family were politically active in Florence during the republic.

 From 1494 until 1498 (during the rule of Savonarola) there were only Lorenzo il Popolano and Vieri di Cambio de' Medici (the grandson of the banker from the 14th century).
-Both Medici were not great friends of the preacher, but the Popolani were embroiled in a serious conflict with Piero lo Sfortunato, then public enemy number 1, and the branch of Vieri could look back on special merits for the republic in the past (see art.
+Both Medici were not great friends of the preacher, but the Popolani were embroiled in a serious conflict with Piero lo Sfortunato, then public enemy number 1 (see art. about the Popolani-brothers) and the branch of Vieri could look back on special merits for the republic in the past (see art.
 Vieri the Florentine banker and peacemaker).

-In the end, they even helped to bring down the frate.
-After all Lorenzo belonged to the faction of the arrabbiati, (supporters of a republican system without Savonarola) and Vieri, having already been a member of the Dieci di Libertà e Pace (the 10 of the War) in 1495 and 1498, was the gonfaloniere of the signoria that had condemned Savonarola in May of that same year.
+Vieri di Cambio, after being a member of the Dieci di Libertà e Pace (the 10 of the War) in 1495 and 1498, was the gonfaloniere of the signoria that had condemned Savonarola in May of that last year.

 From 1502, when Piero Soderini became gonfaloniere a vita of the Florentine republic until 1512, 7 more members of the Medici family were part of one of the colleges.